m-trigo/dtc/README.md

 #####Step 1

-The Score Values for each Character are chosen.
+The score values for the actions of each character are chosen.

 #####Step 2

-Both Character’s Score Values for the Turn are revealed.
+Both characters' score values are revealed.
-The Character with the lowest Offense Score, if any, must chose whether or not to forfeit his Offense Score.
+The character with the lowest offense score, if any, is given the option to forfeit his own offense score in order to conserve stamina on that action.

 #####Step 3

-The action’s Stamina cost of both charaters is deduced from its current Stamina.
+All characters have their stamina reduced by the stamina cost of their actions for the turn.

 #####Step 4